kayleigh324/supermarket-app/README.md

 When testing the UI, I noticed some data was not behaving as expected in terms of adding the same component, so updated the state logic to ensure the user can add multiple items of the same item.

+Adding Header.js, ensuring ProductList and Basket are correctly directed in path using React Router and Link

 In ProductList.js - removed unnecessary props from ProductDetail component and directly called the Basket component without passing unnecessary props.

 In Basket.js - removed the dependency on the onRemoveFromBasket prop - dispatched the REMOVE_FROM_BASKET action directly within the handleClick function.

+Added styles with CSS to ensure